Resume Writing Tips

 Tip 1: Know the audience

-What are the audiences of a resume?
 What makes writing a resume difficult is that there are two audiences.
 First is the low-paid, non-technical HR clerk that receives the resume.
 If it gets past the clerk, it will arrive at the desk of the person that will be your future boss.
 Your resume has to have the elements that will please both of these people.

-The most common mistake that I see is that people don't write anything for the clerk.
+The most common mistake that I see is that people do not write anything for the clerk.
 Therefore, their resume never gets to the hiring manager.
 The "Objective Statement" at the top of your resume is what the clerk reads.
 Make sure you resume has one, and make it a good one.

-Tip 2: A good Objective statement:
+Tip 2: A good Objective statement

-You can also specify what industry or department you want to be in ("financial services", "telecommunication", ".COM", etc.).
+You can also specify what industry or department you want to be in ("financial services," "telecommunication," ".COM", etc.).

-- Objective: A position as a Senior UNIX/Linux Developer that lets me utilize my years of experience in the TDM cellular technology.
+- A position as a Senior UNIX/Linux Developer that lets me utilize my years of experience in the TDM cellular technology.

-- Objective: A position as a Project Manager in the EDA industry that lets me utilize my excellent communication and presentation skills.
+- A position as a Project Manager in the EDA industry that lets me utilize my excellent communication and presentation skills.

-- Objective: A position as a Junior UNIX/Solaris Sysadmin (SAGE Level II) in the financial services industry that lets me utilize my superior Solaris knowledge.
+- A position as a Junior UNIX/Solaris Sysadmin (SAGE Level II) in the financial services industry that lets me utilize my superior Solaris knowledge.

 A sample bad objective statement (this is a real example):